The Scale We’re Not Using (But Could Be)

 For instance, I have a copy of the PPS on the side of my fridge—right next to family photos and various travel postcards.
 It’s my version of the dermatologist’s poster that is visible, shared and I can refer to it over time.
 Everyone visits the fridge after all.

-Instead of waiting for a provider to hand me a score I’m unfamiliar with, next time I can bring one to the exam room myself I am familiar with to start the conversation.
+Instead of waiting for a provider to hand us a score we can bring our own to the conversation with our health care support team.

 And I’ve shared the PPS with my dad and my sister (who lives five minutes from him).
-I asked my dad to review it and let me know where he’d place himself.
+I asked my dad if he’d be up for reviewing it and to let me know where he’d place himself.

 His response?
 “70%.”
 A man of few words.

-Now we have a shared baseline (I agreed with his percentage) and common language along with a way to check in that doesn’t rely on guessing, but instead self awareness and observations.
+Now we have a shared baseline (by the way — I agree with his percentage) and common language along with a way to check in that doesn’t rely on guessing, but instead self awareness and observations.
 And when that number shifts—as we know it will–we already have meaningful and historical insight into what that new number represents.
 We now have a tool to help us discuss how best to support him at every % point along the way.

 I don’t expect my dad to stay at 70%.
 There will be 60% days if they already don’t show up now and again.
 This isn’t about predicting decline, it’s about recognizing it as it naturally will happen—together with the understanding and respect for our bodies.
 Recognizing we have a life span and we don’t need to wait for someone else to assign us a number, we can bring that number to them to advocate for continuity of care where it matters most.